Corporate Body

 Summary

-CSIRO's Australia Telescope National Facility (ATNF) comprises of eight radio-wave receiving antennas (dishes), which are located at three New South Wales sites - Parkes, Narrabri and Mopra.
+The Australia Telescope National Facility (ATNF) was created as a Division within CSIRO in 1989.
+It encompasses the radio astronomy observatories, telescopes and data archives within CSIRO.
+Sites include Murchison, Western Australia; and in New South Wales eight radio-wave receiving antennas (dishes) located at Parkes, Narrabri and Mopra.
 The head office of ATNF is located in Marsfield, New South Wales.
-On 1 December 2009 ATNF became part of a new Division, CSIRO Astronomy and Space Science.
+In 2009 ATNF became part of CSIRO Astronomy and Space Science.

 Related People